Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The final component of each learning module is attending a live online class.
 Now, the live online class sessions don’t always align perfectly with your study pace, but LSAT Lab’s tech does a good job arranging your modules to align with upcoming live class sessions as best as possible.

-All in all, I was really, really impressed with LSAT Lab’s prep program.
-I thought their coursework structure was highly effective for teaching and retaining material, and I had very few complaints.
+All in all, I was generally impressed with LSAT Lab’s prep program.
+I thought their coursework structure was effective for teaching and retaining material, and I had only a few complaints.

 Their instructors Matt and Patrick are the stars of this package though, and offer the most value in my eyes.
 These two guys are absolute LSAT nerds and do an awesome job teaching you everything you need to know for the LSAT.